 Hey the tribe, welcome (back) to my blog, hope y’all are having an amazing one!
 At the beginning of the Black History Month, I promised y’all that more focus would be put in writing about everything revolving around Black excellence.
-I figured out that one of the things that would help bring Black excellence to light are, among others, articles about Black History Month events by and for the Black communities, Black people’s achievements, and encouraging Black initiatives.
+I figured out that one of the things that would help bring Black excellence to light are, among others, articles about Black History Month events by and for the Black communities, around Black people’s achievements, and encouraging Black initiatives.

 As you may know, I recently wrote an article about my experience at the National Black Canadians Summit, held in Ottawa, on the first weekend of February.
 If you didn’t read it yet, click here, enjoy and please feel free to leave your comments, positive or negative (constructive criticism preferred, thank you)!

 As I stated in that article, seeing how well-established the Black Canadian communities are in this country overwhelms me and makes me grow more and more proud of being Black, especially since I moved in the National Capital region a year and a half ago.
 There is indeed this strong will from the Black diaspora in the nation to shine and stand out, and you can’t imagine how glad and excited I was to hear about this other event called African Day On The Hill that would be held on February 16th, 2019 at the Parliament Hill.

 About African Day On The Hill